7 Summers

 "7 Summers" is a song by American country music singer Morgan Wallen from his second studio album, Dangerous: The Double Album (2021).
 Wallen wrote the song along with Shane McAnally and Josh Osborne, and it was produced by Joey Moi.
 Wallen did not originally intend to include the song on the album, but following a demo version of the song gaining popularity on social media, he decided on its inclusion.
 The song was officially released as the second single of the album on August 14, 2020.
 A country and soft rock track, it features suspended chords and guitar layering.
 Lyrically, Wallen sings of his lost love and reminisces about their romance that took place, as the title suggests, seven summers ago.

 "7 Summers" received positive reviews from music critics, who praised Wallen's vocals, Moi's production, and its overall mood.
 Time would rank the song the seventh best of 2020.
 Upon its release, the song broke the single-day Apple Music streaming record for a country song.
 The song debuted at number one on Billboards Hot Country Songs and number six on the Billboard Hot 100, making Wallen only the second solo male country artist to earn a Billboard top 10 debut, 21 years after Garth Brooks did so as Chris Gaines in 1999.
-It has since been certified triple platinum in the United States by the Recording Industry Association of America (RIAA).
+It has since been certified 7× Platinum in the United States by the Recording Industry Association of America (RIAA).
 Wallen would release a short film for the song and would later perform it as part of his appearance on Saturday Night Live.